dandevri/website/posts/articles/100-days-of-code-takeaways.md

 ---
 title: 100 Days of Code Takeaways
 description: About a year ago I made a promise to myself.
 Spend an hour every day learning new stuff.
 In the weekends I would watch a course or read some articles but the time devoted on ‘learning’ was really inconsistent.
-That’s when a couple of months later I started my 100 days of code challenge.
 slug: 100-days-of-code-takeaways
 date: 2018-10-30
 tags: article